piepdx/pie-cookbook/drafts/working-draft-tactical.md

 It didn't work.

 What we've learned over the years is that the space must be viable and functional.
 Aside from that, it should never be comfortable.
 It should never be easy.
 The space should be just difficult enough.
 Without being frustrating.

-# tl;dr We encourage you to think of the collaborative workspace in terms of being "utilitarian."
-It should be awkward at best.
-Leaning toward uncomfortable.

 It's not that we didn't have the ability to make the space more comfortable.
 It's simply that it *shouldn't* be comfortable.
 That is not the purpose of the space.
 The space, like building a startup, should be difficult.
 And awkward.
 It should always cause friction.
 And discomfort.